cuboulder-MSD/digColl_iraWolffPhoto/README.md

 ### Technique
 Manner and ability with which a creator employs the technical skills of a particular art or field of endeavor.

-Technique terms used in this collection include:[albumen prints](http://vocab.getty.edu/page/aat/300127121); [gelatin silver process](http://vocab.getty.edu/page/aat/300139114)
+Technique terms used in this collection include: [albumen prints](http://vocab.getty.edu/page/aat/300127121); [gelatin silver process](http://vocab.getty.edu/page/aat/300139114)
 ### Inscription Text
 Captions on the photographs by the creator.
 ### Cultural Context